metabarcoding/obitools4-doc/content/docs/patterns/dnagrep.md

 >[!EXAMPLE]
 >
-> or the same pattern using base ranges for indicating the second `S` ambiguity:
+> The same pattern using base ranges for indicating the second `S` ambiguity:
 >
 > TTTGTCTGSTTAATT[CG]C#G#